-Step by Step Guide
+Step By Step Guide

 At this point you'll need to make an offer which will usually consist of the monthly rental amount, length of contract, tenancy start date, and any special requests you may have.
 The rental market moves much faster than the sales market so if you see the perfect property, you may have to act quickly to secure it.
-We recommend always being prepared with the relevant documents such as a form of identification and confirmation of your address.
+Always be prepared with the relevant documents - a form of identification and confirmation of your address.

 Once the deposit is paid in full this deposit is held as the landlord’s cover for any excessive damages that need to be repaired at the end of the tenancy.
 This deposit ultimately belongs to the tenant and the landlord has to show at the end of the tenancy that he is entitled to any funds for the cost of excessive damages, cleaning, loss of rent and potentially any unreported maintenance.

 If you chose a licensed lettings agency such as Village Estates, it is our duty to keep up-to-date with the safety regulation to ensure that you rent a safe and comfortable property.
 We advise all our landlords on their legal responsibilities for keeping their tenants safe from harm, by making sure their property and its contents meet the UK’s legal safety standards.
 Insurance.
 Village Estates recommends you provide all information needed for both landlord and tenant benefits.

 Once the tenancy agreement has been signed and cleared funds are in our client account, you are ready to move into your property on the start date agreed on the tenancy agreement.
 Keys can be picked up from our office and the property is officially your new home.

 The property you are renting is a large investment for your landlord, so they will arrange visit days to meet with you at the property and check that everything is in order, usually only a couple of times a year.
-Of course, if anything breaks down or needs repairing then the landlord will visit the property more often to ensure the property maintains in good condition.
+Of course, if anything breaks or needs repairing the landlord will visit the property more often to ensure the property remains in good condition.
 If Village Estates manages your landlord’s property we are committed to ensuring the property is well maintained and cared for.
 This is where we work together with you the tenant to ensure that all maintenance is reported immediately and that any small problems don't grow into a major costly repair to make your stay as comfortable and stress free as possible.

 Registered Name: Elstree Homes Ltd. Place of Registration: England.
 Registered Number: 9582754.
 Registered Office Address: 1 Waterside, Station Road, Harpenden, Herts, AL5 4US.